greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/gpcrondump.md

 ```

-When email notification is configured for gpcrondump, the from\_user and the subject\_text are the strings that `gpcrondump` uses in the email notification after completing the back up for database\_name.
+When email notification is configured for `gpcrondump`, the from\_user and the subject\_text are the strings that `gpcrondump` uses in the email notification after completing the back up for database\_name.

 This example YAML file specifies different From and Subject lines for the databases `testdb100` and `testdb200`.